luabind/luabind/doc/functions.rst

 .. sidebar:: Ownership transfer

    To correctly handle ownership transfer, create_a() would need an adopt return value policy.
-More on this in the `Policies`_ section.
+More on this in the :ref:`part-policies` section.

 For example, if the following function and class is registered: